noi-techpark/opendatahub-website/src/content/use-cases/skyalps.md

     partial: imgs-text-enlargeable.html

   - title: "**Open real-time flight data for stakeholders**"
-    description: "Real-time flight data is beneficial for various players in the travel industry.
-Travel agencies, online travel platforms and booking websites can provide their customers with accurate and up-to-date flight data, guaranteeing a seamless booking process."
+    description: "Real-time datasets offer major benefits for applications in the travel sector.
+Travel agencies, online booking platforms and airlines can use them to provide their customers with reliable, up-to-date information.
+These public datasets support data analysis and enable data-driven services, resulting in a smoother booking process and more accurate travel coordination."
     img_back: "/img/use-cases/skyalps/ODH-usecase-skyalps-3.jpg"
     img_credit: "Slide from the Open Data Hub Day 2023 presentation"
     img_back_alt: "Interactive flight map showcasing SkyAlps' destinations, integrated with Open Data Hub's real-time data."